MartianZoo/solarnet/README.md

 help
 ```

-But you are pretty likely to not get far on your own, right now.
-I hope to improve this over time.
+But in these early days, you're unlikely to get far on your own.
+I really want to improve that, but there's no better way for that to happen than for YOU to try and tell me how it goes!

 ## Learning more

 ### Videos

+None of this is polished or anything.

-* [First overview/demo](https://www.youtube.com/watch?v=btCLcFLvV2I), not very polished.
+* [First overview/demo](https://www.youtube.com/watch?v=btCLcFLvV2I).
 For this video it's best if you know the game pretty well.
-* [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90) for an audience of hardcore software people; it still helps to know the game but I try to cover some basics.
+* [Second overview](https://www.youtube.com/watch?v=pds_Axz2T90) for an audience of more hardcore software people; it still helps to know the game but I try to cover the basics.
 * ["Logging" a real game](https://youtu.be/se8svQH-GOE) (long; watch on 2x, skip around)
 * [Gory video](https://www.youtube.com/watch?v=jC4iZnv4UA0) of me trying to add a brand new card (Supercapacitors) to Solarnet in real time.
-* Want to just [browse through](https://github.com/MartianZoo/solarnet/tree/main/canon/src/main/java/dev/martianzoo/tfm/canon) how the game components are defined?
-Just don't expect everything to make sense right away.

 ### Docs